The Signers of the Texas Declaration of Independence

 Register as a Descendant

-Today, the Washington on the Brazos State Park Association and the Star of Republic Museum are dedicated to celebrating those 59 men by finding and honoring their Descendants with a multitude of programs and events.
+Today, the Washington on the Brazos Historical Foundation and the Star of Republic Museum are dedicated to celebrating those 59 men by finding and honoring their Descendants with a multitude of programs and events.
 Many Descendants are now recorded in the Descendants Registry—the official register of the documented lineal descendants of the Signers of the Texas Declaration of Independence.
 Once your lineage has been documented, that information will be maintained by the Star of the Republic Museum in perpetuity.
 Your descendants will only have to prove their relationship to you to have their names listed.

 If you have any questions, contact the heads of the descendants group: